 Sprint grooming, more commonly referred to as sprint planning, takes the same premise as backlog grooming and applies it to the next immediate sprint.
-During a sprint grooming or sprint planning session, the product team reviews the backlog items and decides on the number of items to be developed during the next sprint, based on team capacity.
+During a sprint grooming or sprint planning session, the product team reviews the backlog items and decides on the number of prioritized items to be developed during the next sprint, based on team capacity.

 Product backlog grooming and sprint grooming go hand-in-hand because the input for sprint grooming is the product backlog.
 That means that in order for the sprint grooming session to be as effective as possible, the product backlog items need to be well-refined ahead of time based on high-priority goals.

 Combine these backlog grooming best practices with Wrike